skmanik/liri-node-app/README.md

 # LIRI-Bot

 A little Node application that takes specific commands and returns information from Twitter, Spotify, and OMDB.
-Make your own `.env` to run this applicaton effectively.
+Make your own `.env` to run this program effectively.

 Instructions: Use only the following commands to run LIRI-Bot...